-

 Furthermore, OJK also issued three new regulations in relation to insurance business:

-- Firstly, the OJK Regulation No. 24 year 2023 on Business and Institutional Licensing for Insurance Broker Companies, Reinsurance Broker Companies, and Insurance Loss Appraisal Companies, requires adjustments in the Company other than increasing the minimum paid-up capital.
+- Firstly, the OJK Regulation No. 24 of 2023 on Business and Institutional Licensing for Insurance Broker Companies, Reinsurance Broker Companies, and Insurance Loss Appraisal Companies, requires adjustments in the Company other than increasing the minimum paid-up capital, which on 20 June 2025 would effectively be half repealed by POJK No. 34/2024.
 The Regulation contains revisions to improve the reporting mechanism and identification of foreign ownership and requires separation of main functions in the organizational structure.

-- Second, OJK Regulation No. 27 year 2023 on Implementation of Pension Fund Business further regulates investments of pension funds through additional requirements on competency of pension fund administrators and placement of investments that tend to be high risk.
+- Second, OJK Regulation No. 27 of 2023 on Implementation of Pension Fund Business, which on 20 June 2025 would effectively be half repealed by POJK No. 34/2024, further regulates investments of pension funds through additional requirements on competency of pension fund administrators and placement of investments that tend to be high risk.

-- Lastly, OJK Regulation No. 20 year 2023 on Insurance Products Linked to Sharia Credit or Financing and Sharia Suretyship or Suretyship Products, has regulated more optimal mitigation mechanism on risk exposure borne by insurance companies.
+- Lastly, OJK Regulation No. 20 of 2023 on Insurance Products Linked to Syariah Credit or Financing and Syariah Suretyship or Suretyship Products, has regulated more optimal mitigation mechanism on risk exposure borne by insurance companies.

 -